 Pick Elite Rooms early and don’t rush

-Elite Rooms are high risk high reward, and you will need high rewards if you want to reach and beat Grand Magus.
+Elite Rooms are high-risk high-reward, and you will need high rewards if you want to reach and beat Grand Magus.
 Do bear in mind what we mentioned earlier about modifiers, but assuming they don’t have one of our six deadliest modifiers, pick Elite Rooms early.
 Your reward will be Elite Shards, which are twice as powerful as Common Shards, on top of a chest.
-Indeed, Elite Rooms might seem daunting, but actually in some cases can be pulled off by one or two heroes alone.
+Indeed, Elite Rooms might seem daunting, but actually, in some cases can be done by one or two heroes alone.
 All you need is patience.

 Assess your heroes constantly

 Another useful piece of advice is not to blindly follow popular comps and pick heroes to match your skill level.
-“On leaderboards you see Weaver and Sniper because those players are so good they never get hit,” said SirActionSlacks.
+“On leaderboards you see Weaver and Sniper because those players are so good they never get hit,” says SirActionSlacks.
 “However, both are risky.
-For the average player they need heroes that can survive making some mistakes.”
+For the average player, they need heroes that can survive making some mistakes.”

-Sniper can be a glass cannon while Weaver’s bugs can easily accidentally aggro a huge horde of enemies and lead to your demise.
+Sniper can be a glass cannon.
+Weaver’s bugs can easily accidentally aggro a huge horde of enemies and lead to your demise.
 We highly recommend Winter Wyvern and Disruptor for completing Grand Magus as safe picks, with Viper also incredibly viable.

 “Viper with enough of the bonuses can throw down nethertoxin in circles, which does damage and heals you.
 With the right Elite Talents you can have 100% uptime.
-No other hero has an ability like that,” said SirActionSlacks.
+No other hero has an ability like that,” SirActionSlacks explains.

-Your goal is to have as much ranged DPS in your 4-hero comp as possible versus Aghanim, and while the likes of Omniknight is great for an Apprentice run or to save moronic team-mates, he ends up just a spectator in the final stand on Grand Magus.
+Your goal is to have as much ranged DPS in your 4-hero comp as possible versus Aghanim.
+While the likes of Omniknight is great for an Apprentice run or to save moronic teammates, he ends up just a spectator in the final stand on Grand Magus.

 How to defeat Aghanim once and for all

-To defeat Aghanim is not as difficult in the higher difficulties as you might think, as he is not affected by Room Modifiers.
+To defeat Aghanim is not as challenging in the higher difficulties as you might think, as he is not affected by Room Modifiers.
 He just has more health.
-To defeat Aghanim even on Grand Magus you only really need two things; Mobility and DPS.
+To defeat Aghanim, even on Grand Magus, you only really need two things; Mobility and DPS.